1601-mma2013/UniLife/README.md

 Deﬁne manifestations of information and functionality

 ####1.
 Information
-* Installation Sketch

-The different betweene interactive poster and graphic poster design without any interactive is attraction and neglection.
-Human need can remmeber and get the information easily while they are joining in or a part of this installation.
+The different between interactive poster and graphic poster design without any interactive is attraction and neglection.
+Human need can remember and get the information easily while they are joining in or a part of this installation.

 The size of interactive poster is quite big which is 10 feets X 8 feets, the capacity of people joining maximum is 6 person.
 We link 4 LED screen together and user can do any bidy movement in front of the screen, it can detect the body movement of user to show different infographic for the user.